apache/airflow/dev/README_RELEASE_AIRFLOW.md

 some are incompatible without a large set of other changes, some are brand-new features, and some just don't need to be in a release.

 In general only security fixes, data-loss bugs and regression fixes are essential to bring into a patch release;
-also changes in dependencies (setup.py, setup.cfg) resulting from releasing newer versions of packages that Airflow depends on.
+also changes in dependencies (pyproject.toml) resulting from releasing newer versions of packages that Airflow depends on.
 Other bugfixes can be added on a best-effort basis, but if something is going to be very difficult to backport (maybe it has a lot of conflicts, or heavily depends on a new feature or API that's not being backported), it's OK to leave it out of the release at your sole discretion as the release manager -